Deunitato/minimal-mistakes/_posts/2020-06-05-Sentient-Persistant-volumes-on-k8s.md

 > This is my first time attempting to attach an persistent volume onto the deployment

 ## Initial try

+- This is assuming that the images are already built and pushed to gcr

 Steps:
 1. Create a disk